Dagana District: History

-The history of Dagana district is particularly centered around the castle of Daga Dzong.
+The history of Dagana district is centered around the castle of Daga Dzong.
 The dzong, a prominent feature of the district, was originally established in 1651 by Zhabdrung Ngawang Namgyal, the unifier of Bhutan.
-The dzong served as an important administrative and monastic center, demonstrating the historical significance of the region in Bhutan's consolidation.
+The dzong serves as the administrative and religious center of the district.
+There are three megaliths- Do Namkhai Kaw (sky pillar rock), Do Kelpai Genthey (rock of ancient steps), and Tha Namkhai Dzong (frontier sky fortress), associated with the legend of the building of the dzong.
+The district has several Buddhist monasteries, major of which are the Shathong Lhakhang and Nyindukha Lhakhang.

 Geography

-Dagana District is located in the southwestern part of Bhutan.
-It borders Sarpang District to the east, Tsirang District to the north, Chukha District to the west, and is adjacent to the Indian state of West Bengal to the south.
+Dagana District is located in the southern part of Bhutan.
+It borders Sarpang District to the east, Tsirang District to the north, Chukha District to the west, and the Indian states of Assam and West Bengal to the south.
 The district covers an area of approximately 1713 km2.
-Dagana is located about 230 km away from the Bhutanese capital of Thimphu, in the foothills of the mid Himalayan range.
-The topography varies with elevations ranging from 180 to 3800 m meters above sea level.
-It includes rugged mountain ridges with temperate climate in the north and sub-tropical climate zone in the river valleys to the south.
-The summers are hot and wet and winters are dry and cold.

-Like most of the districts of Bhutan, Dagana contains environmentally protected areas.
-In southeastern Dagana that is along the border with India, lies the western half of Phibsoo Wildlife Sanctuary, covering parts of Karmaling, Lhamoy Zingkha and Nichula Gewogs.
-Phibsoo has no human inhabitants.
+Dagana is located about 252 km away from the Bhutanese capital of Thimphu.
+About 80% of the district is covered by forests, and hardwood trees dominate the region.
+Portions of the Dagana district forms part of the Phibsoo Wildlife Sanctuary in southern Bhutan.

+Climate

+The district has a warm temperate climate, with most of the rainfall in summer.
+It is classified as Cwb in the Köppen-Geiger climate classification.